-- Your sustainability is greatly decided by the burn rate.
+- The burn rate broadly decides your sustainability.
 If the cash is burning more rapidly than the revenues, then your sustainability is at stake.

 Cash Burn Rate Calculation

-In the first step, you need to zone in the period of time during which you will calculate cash burn rate.
+In the first step, you need to zone when you calculate the cash burn rate.

-For example, let’s say that you want to know the cash burn of your start-up during the first quarter (i.e. January to March).
-Then, you need to look at the opening cash balance at the beginning of the time and at the closing balance at the end of the period.
-In our example, we would look at the opening cash balance on 1st January.
-And we will also look at the end balance on 31st March.
+For example, let’s say that you want to know the cash burn of your start-up during the first quarter (i.e., January to March).
+Then, it would help if you looked at the opening cash balance at the beginning of the time and the closing balance at the end of the period.
+In our example, we would look at the opening cash balance on January 1.
+And we will also look at the end balance on March 31.